-After arriving in Brisbane to begin my four months in Australia, my friend Elizabeth and I decided to make Byron Bay our first destination.
+After arriving in Brisbane to begin my four months in Australia, my friend Elizabeth and I decided to make Byron Bay our first destination for some great camping.
 We loved it so much that when our trip was coming to an end, we returned to Byron Bay one last time.

 Byron Bay is the kind of place where you can let out a huge sigh, eat gelato for breakfast, make new friends, spend your day sitting in hammocks, and just let life happen.
 These are my top five reasons to relax and unwind on the East Coast of Australia.